 Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

-RAAN, the Region Autonoma del Atlantico Norte, is home to a cultural melting pot of Creole, Mestizo and a indigenous groups, including Miskitos.
-I had to detour into its capital, Puerto Cabezas, to get my passport stamped.
-A ramshackle, sketchy Caribbean port, it’s infamous as a stop off for cocaine smugglers working their way north from Colombia.
+This seldom visited area of Nicaragua is known as RAAN – Region Autonoma del Atlantico Norte – and it’s home to a cultural melting pot of Creole, Mestizo and indigenous groups, including Miskitos.
+I had to detour into its capital, Puerto Cabezas, to get my passport stamped, as the immigration office was closed on the Honduran border.

 DSC_0250.jpg